Acratin/figinator/README.md

 The figinator is a Mudlet package designed to put the awesome power of [Figlets](http://figlet.org) right at your finger tips.

+Examples of all the included fonts can be font on [the Wiki](https://github.com/demonnic/figinator/wiki)

 ## Installation

 The fastest way to install the figinator is to run the following alias: